amirashoori7/amirashoori7/README.md

-- 👋 Hi, I’m @amirashoori7
+- 👋 Hi, I’m @amirashoori7 a.k.a AJ
 - 👀 I’m interested in development
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on research projects